 Compound Interest Explained: How Your Money Grows

 Compound interest is the reason a 25-year-old who invests $200/month will have dramatically more money at retirement than a 35-year-old who invests $400/month.
+For tax-advantaged retirement savings, see our guide on Roth vs Traditional IRA.
 It's the single most important concept in personal finance, and understanding it will change how you think about money forever.

 Simple Interest vs. Compound Interest

-Compound interest earns returns on your original deposit AND on all the interest you've already earned.
-That same $10,000 at 7% compounded annually becomes $76,123 in 30 years.
+Compound interest pays on your deposit AND on the interest you've already earned.
+Interest earning interest.
+That same $10,000 at 7% compounded becomes $76,123 in 30 years.
 That's $45,000 more, and you didn't do anything differently except let the interest compound.

 The Real Power: Time